Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 You can also use this mind map to have a quick visual reference.
 Put the crisis in the center, the stakeholders in the next set of nodes and the appropriate response in the smallest nodes.

-You can also use a flow chart to help visualize your action plan:
+You can also use a flow chart to help visualize your crisis plan:

 Do a risk assessment to see what hazards could impact your business